-- What should the contract cover? - What does the contract require? - Does the contract have clear goals and objectives? - What are the requirements for THECB to supply to the vendor? - Who has "ownership" for the contract?
+- What should the contract cover?

+- What does the contract require?

+- Does the contract have clear goals and objectives?

+- Is there statutory authority for THECB to enter into the proposed contract for these services? - What are the requirements for THECB to supply to the vendor? - Who has "ownership" for the contract?
 Explain "ownership," who owns it? - Who is accountable to THECB Executive Management to provide contract updates? - Does the Program have a THECB Contract Team assembled? - Has sufficient time been factored into contract development? - Have milestones been identified?
-Are they included in the contract?
+Are they included in the contract? - What is the anticipated cost for the contract services and has funding been identified? - Will the services involve sharing or receiving confidential data?